Tangerine-Community/Tangerine/docs/system-administrator/mysql-module.md

 To set up remote encrypted connections to mysql, two options:

 1. SSH: For each person using MySQL, they will need SSH access to the server.
 When granted, they may use tunneling of mysql port 3306 over SSH to access mysql at `127.0.0.1:3306`.
-For example, to set up an SSH port forwarding on Mac or Linux, run `ssh -L 3306:your-server:3306 your-server`
+For example, to set up an SSH port forwarding on Mac or Linux, run `ssh -L 3306:your-server:3306 your-server`.
 2. TLS: In the `tangerine/data/mysql/databases` folder you will find files `ca.pem`, `client-cert.pem`, and `client-key.pem`.
 Distribute those files to your MySQL users so they may connnect to your server's IP addres port 3306 using these certificates.
 For example, `mysql  -u admin -p"you-mysql-password" --ssl-ca=ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem`.